lesliedevlin/server_count_percentages/README.md

-# outdated_agents_report
+# server_count_percentages
-CloudPassage Halo outdated agents report
+CloudPassage Halo Server Count Percentages report

 Disclaimer: This script is provided as is.
 USE AT YOUR OWN RISK.
 NOT A SUPPORTED SOLUTION